-Reduce stocks of flammable materials, liquids and gases on display in public areas to a minimum.
-Keep remaining stock in dedicated storerooms or storage areas, preferably outside, where the public are not allowed to go, and keep the minimum required for the operation of your educational premises.
+Reduce stocks of flammable materials, liquids and gases in open areas to a minimum.
+Keep remaining stock in dedicated storerooms or storage areas, preferably outside, where only the appropriate staff are allowed to go, and keep the minimum required for the operation of the business.